 The Act sets the following deadlines for the CFB to complete a campaign's Draft Audit Report and Final Audit Report.
-The deadline is calculated from the due date of the final disclosure statement, January 15, 2014.
+The deadline is calculated from the due date of the final disclosure statement-January 16, 2018 (for the 2017 election cycle).